-In case you were wondering what it’s like to be a Ripley’s employee, we’re about to give you a glimpse into one of our most important daily responsibilities.
-Every day, you folks slide into our direct messages, hashtags, comments, and posts with awesome questions, insights, and your own Believe It or Not! moments.
+In case you were wondering what a day in the life is like for a Ripley’s employee, we’re about to give you a glimpse into one of our most important daily responsibilities.
+Every day, we receive direct messages, hashtags, comments, and posts filled with questions, insights, and your own Believe It or Not! moments.
 But, a very large majority of your messages consist of one very unusual thing: hands.

 While receiving hundreds of palm images may sound a bit odd and creepy, they all come with the same message: #RipleysBabyMaker.
 This unusual trend was born as a result of an iconic Ripley’s exhibit, acquired more than 25 years ago—the Legendary African Fertility Statues.